dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 The following figure shows a demo of the app.
 {{< figure_resizing src="labelimg_demo_annot.jpg" >}}

-The `labelImg` is already installed in the installation step.
+The `labelImg` app is already installed in the installation step.
-Now, type in your terminal:
+To launch the app, type in your terminal:
 ```bash
 labelImg
 ```
-to launch the `labelImg` app.
 A window like the following should appear.
 {{< figure_resizing src="labelimg_start.png" >}}

-Let's load the folder that contains the microalgae images into `labelImg` and start labeling them!
+Let's load the `data/not_labeled/` images folder into `labelImg` and start labeling them!
-To do that, click on the **Open Dir** icon and navigate to the folder containing the images at `data/not_labeled/`.
+To do that, click on the **Open Dir** icon and navigate to the folder.

 An image should now show up in `labelImg`.
-Next click on the **Create RectBox** icon to start drawing bounding boxes around the microalgaes.
+To label, click on the **Create RectBox** icon to start drawing bounding boxes around the microalgae cells.
 Next you will be prompted to enter a label name.
-Key in microalgae as the label name.
+Key in `microalgae` as the label name.
 Once done, a rectangular bounding box should appear on-screen.

 {{< figure_resizing src="labelimg_loaded.png" >}}